 - 30% of 3 months’ average trading profits, capped at £2,850, for those with a turnover reduction of less than 30%.

-As many of you will have anticipated, there was a hike in corporation tax.
+As many of you will have anticipated, the Budget included a hike in corporation tax.
 However, this will not come into effect until 2023.
 The rate of Corporation Tax paid on company profits will increase to 25 per cent – but with some crucial protections:

 - the new rate won’t be introduced until April 2023